saron03/Calculator/README.md

-# Calculator
-#On this project I made a calculator using Html, Css, and mainly JavaScript.
+On this project I made a calculator using Html, Css, and mainly JavaScript.